 Local / Off the Beaten Path Sites

 Eat Your World is a great global food resource site.
-The team contributes food photos, blog posts, and general information for local eats worldwide.
+The team contributes food photos, blog posts, and general information on local eats worldwide.
 What’s more, users can also create a profile and submit their own content.
 It’s a visually delicious way to discover enticing meals and restaurants.

 At your destination:

 I’ve definitely been guilty of waiting to find good food until I arrive at a new city and am sufficiently hungry hangry.
-This procrastination actually led me to eat some subpar meals on a recent trip so I’m definitely doing a little more planning for my next adventure.
+This procrastination actually led me to eat some subpar meals on a recent trip, so I’m definitely doing a little more planning for my next adventure.
 That being said, if you’re on the go, these are some other great resources!

 The grocery stores

 Most taxi drivers know the city like the back of their hands and can give you great insight on local hole-in-the-wall places.
 Just make sure you emphasize that you want them to take you to their favorites spots, not the spots they think you’ll like.
-I’ve had great success with this in both Indonesia and Egypt and ate at spots I would have never found otherwise.
+I’ve had great success with this in both Indonesia and Egypt, and ate at spots I would have never found otherwise.